MichaelAquilina/zsh-you-should-use/README.md

 For the brave and adventerous only.

 You can enabled Hardcore mode to enforce the use of aliases.
-Doing this will refuse to execute a command you have typed if an alternative alias for it exists.
+Enabling this will cause zsh to refuse to execute commands you have entered if an alternative alias for it exists.

 Enable hardcore mode by setting the variable `ZSH_YSU_HARDCORE` to 1.